-Lucky I checked that morning, because this year they moved the fireworks farther south.
+Lucky I checked channel 12 news that morning, because this year they moved the fireworks farther south.
 My original plan was to take a train into the city, but I did some good research that proved Brooklyn Bridge Park would be the right place for us to go!
 It was a 40 minute drive and we could park (for free) then hang out in the area and wait till the fireworks.
 And wow.
 Wow.
 Wow.
 Favorite time ever.

 My first impression of Brooklyn Bridge Park was: why haven’t I ever been here before??